-The new evidence includes DNA studies and raised many questions about the previously accepted Clovis First theory.
+The new evidence includes DNA studies and raises many questions about the previously accepted Clovis First theory.
 This has complicated Native American anthropolgical studies.
 We now know that migration continued well after development of indignous socities in both North and South America.
 This means that migrations took place well after civilizations for which we have archeolgical evidence.
 This had confused early anthrpologists who assumed that the migrations preceeded the early cultures which they found such as the Clovis Point people.
-The stone tools found at Clovis, New Mexico are believed to date to about 9000 BC.
+The stone tools found at Clovis, New Mexico are believed to date to about 9,000 BC.
 The Clovis Point people were once thought to be the earlist American culture.
-Other cultures have sence been found much further south in South America.
-[Koppel] Clovis-First adherents question these findings.
+Other cultures in recent have sence been found much further south in South America.
+[Koppel] Clovis-First adherents question the dating of these findings.
 Linguists has entered the debate.
 They point out that the language diversity in the Americas is much greater than in the Old World.
-This suggests a far longer history than allowed by Clovis First.
+This suggests a far longer history than allowed by Clovis First adherents.
 But there are differences of opinion among theorists as well.
-While the debate continues, there is a growing consensus that Native American occupation of the Americas occurred much earlier than at first believed.
+While the debate rages, there is a growing consensus that Native American occupation of the Americas occurred much earlier than at first believed.
 There is no consenus on this, but estimates within 20,000-30,000 years are being cited by an increasing number of experts in the widening field of North American studies.

 Native Americans like all humans are of African discent.
 For years archeologists have been wrestling with bones and artifacts to trace humnman origins.
 Linguistic studies have also provided useful information.
 The modern science of DNA has revolutionized the study of pre-history.
-There is now general agreement that modern man originated in Africa about ??? years ago.
-Modern DNA studies have in recent years provided increasdingly accurate accounts of the migrations and genentic relationships of different peoples.
+There is now general agreement that anatomically modern humans evolved in Africa (about 200,000 BP).
+Behavioral modernity, however, is more recent.
+It involves related changes in Homo sapiens both behavior and cognition (abstract thinking, deep planning, symbolic behavior (art, ornamentation and music), exploitation of large game and blade technology (40,000–50,000 BP).
+Migratory movements of early man were once seen as lost to history.
+Modern DNA studies have in recent years provided increasingly accurate accounts of the migrations and genentic relationships of different peoples.
 From Africa man gradually peopled the other continents.
-Man spread fatest east along the coast of south Asia, reaching Australia about ??? years ago.
+Man spread fastest east along the coast of south Asia, reaching Australia (about 70,000 BP).
 Man did not spread directly north to Europe or even through Turkey into the Balkans.
 Rather DNA studies suggest that in a subsequent wave, man spread from Africa into Central Asia.
-Most modern humans have descended from these Africans who migrated into Central Asia foloowing game onto the vast Central Asian grasslands.
+Most modern humans have descended from these Africans who migrated into Central Asia, presumably following game onto the vast Central Asian grasslands.
 Here humanity divided.
-This divergence occurred about 40,000 years ago.
-Those that moved west becanme Europeans.
-Those that moved east became Chinese and others moving south became Indians (South Asians).
+This divergence occurred (about 40,000 BP.
+Those that moved west became Europeans.
+Those that moved east became Chinese.
+Others moving south encountrered the population of the first coastal migratry route and became Indians (South Asians).
 A smaller group moved northeast into the harsh, forbidding reaches of modern Siberia.
-It is from this group that native American peoples have descended.
+It is from this group that Native American peoples have descended.

 The current debate over climate change should be put into an historical context.
-Geologists have found that ovr geological time, sea levels have risen and fell many times.
+Geologists have found that over geological time, sea levels have risen and fell many times.
 Many of these shifts have been very significant, resulting in spectacular geological changes.
 We of course in our assessment of Native American migrations are interested in the most recent ice age.
 The last Ice Age occurred around 12,000-15,000 years ago.
 At this time, massive volumes of water were precipated on land in the form of ice and snow.
 Over time this tied up a substantial portion of the earth's water in deep glacial ice that extended deep into the North American, European, and Asian land masses.
 As a result, sea levels dropped significantly, estimate suggest anout 100 meters.
 Shallow seas separate Asia from North America near the present day Bering Strait.
 As a result when sea levels dropped, a land bridge was created between Asia (Siberia) and North Ameruca (Alaska).
 This land bridge was not a narrow strip, but rather a 1,000 mile wide grassland steppe.
 The Bearing Sea land bridge created a relatively warm environment to the south, at least along the coast because it cut off the flow of cold Arctic Water south.
 The land bridge permitted the movement of animals, plants, and also Siberian humans.
 These became proto-Indians.
-P. Sushkin and E. Hulten created the term "Beringia" to describe the geographic area.
+P. Sushkin and E. Hulten created the term 'Beringia to describe the geographic area.
 The name is derived from Vitus Bering, the Danish explorer who expolored the area for Tsarist Russia (18th century).
 The term continues to be used for a extensive area between the Kolyma River in the Russian Far East to the Mackenzie River in the Northwest Territories of Canada.
 The U.S,.
 National Park Service administers a Shared Beringian Heritage Program and is promoting the establishment of a Beringian Heritage International Park.
 DNA work has begun to suggest that populatiins moved from Siberia into Alaska at a much earlier than previously thought.
 Some researchers are beginning to postualte that Siberians nomads made the crossing 30,000 BP.
 And there are estimates of as early as 60,000 BP.
+A major issue is just how much time the Siberian migrants spent in Beringia before moving south.
+The Bereingia Sandstill issue is a major controversy in Native American studies.
+Some believe that the Siberian Migrants were stuck in Beringia until the Last Glacial Maxiimum began to reced (about 17,000 BP).
+Bluefield Caves on the Alaskan-Yukon border i at the center of this controvesy.
+It ws escavated (1970s-80s) and was an early indicator that the Bering Sea crossing took place earlier than believed.
+Recent evaluation of the bone fragments found human habitation may have encompased an extensiseperiod (24,000-12,000 BP).
+[Burgeopn]

 The Clovis First theory postualted that the first humans reached the North American heartland when the warming Interglacial Period created a ice-free corrdidor from Beringia.
 This may have occurred, but it is becoming increasingly clear that the migration south from Beringia did not begin with Interglacial Warming nor was it necesarily the primary route.
 Rather there must have been a coastal migration south along the coast sromd the glacial ice sheet.
 The coast was warmed by the Bearing Sea Land bridge which blocked off cold Arctic Water and directed warming ocean currents.
 This first became suspected with the findings at Monte Verde in Chile.
 [Dillehay] This work was first rejected by the Clovis First adherents, but has been confirned by a series of studies by independent groups.
 The Clovis people emerged in what is now the United States southwest (about 11,000 BP).
 Many interet sites are confusing because they use the term 'years ago' and we are not always sure if they are referring to BC or BP.
 Several other pre-Clovis sites have been found in North America, inclding all the way east to the Atlanticc coast, including Meddowcroft Rock Shelter--Pennsylvania (19,000-16,000 BP), Cactus Hill--Virginia (15,000 BP), and Paisley Cave--Oregon (14,290 BP).
 The work at these North Americam sites, however, is not yet as well vetted as the work at Monte Verde.
 But new additional pre-Clovis sites continued to be found, including more ites in South America.
 Another new site has been identified in Arroyo Seco 2 in northeastern Argentina which has been provisionally dated (12,000 BP).
 Along with Native America stone tools were interesting megafauna bones that they were hunting like giant sloths and rhino-like hoved animals.